Payroll Cambodia Guide

 4. Evolving Regulatory Environment

-Cambodia's business regulations evolve rapidly, with frequent updates to labor laws, tax regulations, and social security requirements.
-Since 2020, there have been at least 12 significant prakas (ministerial declarations) affecting payroll calculations.
+Cambodia's business regulations evolve rapidly, with frequent updates to labor laws and tax regulations.
+Since 2023, there have been multiple significant prakas (ministerial declarations) affecting payroll calculations, including the 2026 minimum wage update.
 According to EuroCham Cambodia, 58% of foreign businesses cite regulatory uncertainty as their primary operational challenge.

 5. Banking Infrastructure Limitations

 While Cambodia's banking system has modernized significantly, certain limitations still affect payroll operations.
 Bank transfers may require 1-3 business days for processing, even between local banks.
-International transfers designated for payroll purposes often face additional documentation requirements and processing times.
+International transfers designated for payroll purposes often face additional documentation requirements.
+Companies frequently report challenges aligning global treasury operations with local payroll timing requirements.

 Managing Cambodia Payroll: Available Options

-When establishing payroll operations in Cambodia, businesses typically consider three primary approaches, each with distinct advantages and considerations:
+When establishing payroll operations in Cambodia, businesses typically consider three primary approaches:

 1. In-house Management